 LocalGovCamp is the largest and longest running unconference for UK Local Government.
-This September it heads to a new city, Bristol, and features a day of workshops on the 15th, and the main unconference on the 16th September.
+In September 2017 it headed to a new city, Bristol, and featured a day of workshops on the 15th, and the main unconference on the 16th September.

 Friday 15th September

-This year LocalGovCamp Fringe Friday features a workshop format, where experts from leading councils, Government Digital Service, Department for Work and Pensions, Ministry of Justice, Public Service Transformation Academy, innovation labs and more including private sector organisations will run workshops on all aspects of the Local Government Service Standard.
+This year LocalGovCamp Fringe Friday featured a workshop format, where experts from leading councils, Government Digital Service, Department for Work and Pensions, Ministry of Justice, Public Service Transformation Academy, innovation labs and more including private sector organisations ran workshops on all aspects of the Local Government Service Standard.

-Sessions will arm attendees with practical skills to realise each point in the Standard, from designing services around users, making the most of the agile toolkit in Local, to doing performance monitoring well and using open standards and platform components.
+Sessions armed attendees with practical skills to realise each point in the Standard, from designing services around users, making the most of the agile toolkit in Local, to doing performance monitoring well and using open standards and platform components.

 You can read more about the workshops here.